How to Process Raw Photos With Filmulator (Free for Windows and Linux)

 Last section of right-hand panel

 The Black Clipping Point and White Clipping Point options are straightforward: lower the white point and the whole image becomes lighter, raise it and it gets darker, and so on.
-You’re essentially using these options to create a tonal foundation for the whole image.
+You’re essentially using these options to a tonal foundation for the whole image.

 You’ll notice that next is another on/off Monochrome button.
 With Monochrome set to off, your next two options are Vibrance and Saturation.
 Vibrance works with colours in the mid-range, whereas Saturation affects the colours in the whole image.